English

 • 2020: The museum temporarily closes due to the Covid-19 pandemic but begins offering virtual tours, thus expanding its digital presence to a global audience.

-Kunsthistorisches Museum History Explained
+Kunsthistorisches Museum history explained

 Gottfried Semper

-Construction of Museum (1871)
+Construction of the museum (1871)

 Construction of the Kunsthistorisches Museum is commissioned by Emperor Franz Joseph I, with renowned architect Gottfried Semper leading the project.
 It marks the beginning of the creation of a magnificent institution to house the extensive art collections of the Habsburg dynasty.